 - In the Timeline and the Elements panes, double-click an element name to rename it.

 - On the Canvas or in the Elements pane, select an element and press DELETE to remove it.
 You cannot delete an element in the Timeline pane.

 Note: Even if you rename or delete an image element, the matching image remains in the Resources pane.
 To completely remove an image, you must delete all image elements of the image.
 Then, delete the image from the Resources pane.

-Work with Background Image within Image Element
+Working with Background Image within Image Elements

 For image elements, the Properties pane lists out the Image section.
 Here you can work with the image embedded within an image element.
 In particular, you can replace the image, animate it, and use it to create sprite sheet animation.
 In this article, we’ll look at the ways to replace the image and animate it.
 Details about creating sprite sheet animation are saved for another tutorial.

-Replace Background Image
+Replacing Background Image